 So, here is the story about a woman who left her own country to follow her dream, become a great singer in the metal and rock & roll scene.

 Let’s start with a very easy question.
 Please introduce yourself.
-Who are you, where do you come from, your education etc.?

 It’s great to have the opportunity to answer a few questions, so you can get to know me a little bit more!